GoogleCloudPlatform/bank-of-anthos/extras/jwt/README.md

 In this case, `userservice` creates and signs tokens with a RSA private key when a user logs in, and the other services use the corresponding public key to validate the user.

-This directory contains a pre-built [Secret](https://kubernetes.io/docs/concepts/configuration/secret/) containing an RSA key pair to make deployment easier.
+The `/kustomize/overlays/jwt/` directory contains a pre-built [Secret](https://kubernetes.io/docs/concepts/configuration/secret/) containing an RSA key pair to make deployment easier.
 **In practice, the secret should be generated manually and not checked in to version control**